tinkerhub/TinkerHub-Learning-Paths/learning/Machine Learning/README.md

-# How to learn ML for humans & :alien:
+# How to learn ML

-Learning path for AI/ML that worked for me :sparkles:
+Learning path for AI/ML :sparkles:

 ## Programming Knowledge